 There can be huge challenges at home that can affect a person’s health and wellbeing.
 These are sometimes the simplest of things that many of us take for granted.
 They include:

 - Difficulties reading the small print on medication bottles or even opening them

 Our Clinical Nurse Managers are able to collaborate with the client, family members, and the healthcare team.
 They can then identify options, goals, priorities, and solutions.
 Their mission focuses on safety and stability.
 This involves a person-centered and integrated approach to homecare.

 Working From Home and in the Community

-Many of our Clinical Nurse Managers find it a refreshing adjustment to spend half their time working from home and the other half in the community.
-It’s often a welcome change after years of doing shift work in hospitals.
+Many of our Clinical Nurse Managers find it a refreshing adjustment to spend half their time working from home and then the other half in the community.
+It’s often also a welcome change after years of doing shift work in hospitals.

 Working regular hours from Monday to Friday is often a better fit with family life.
 It can result in a healthier work-life balance.
 For example, it will create opportunities to take up new interests.

 This means a future that can enable a commitment to a new weekly class or outdoor weekend activity.
 This often comes after years of working anti-social hours when meeting up with friends or joining a club were tricky or impossible to manage.